andyjakubowski/kingly-site/src/v1/tutorials/password-meter-learnt.md

 |*Vue*| template-based, easier to cooperate with designers with HTML skills|
 |*React*| virtual DOM diffing, large ecosystem|

-Kingly machines can be traced with a dev tool extension and optional debugging messages in the console.
+Kingly machines can be traced thanks to a dev tool extension and optional debugging messages in the console.
 Kingly machines can be drawn with a graph editor and compiled into zero-dependency small vanilla JavaScript functions.

 In the next tutorial, we will modelize a chess game interface as a state machine.
 This example will feature more advanced concepts such as hierarchy, history pseudo-states, dependency injection, and more.